Contraceptive Options

 • Where it happens: You can take the pills at home after a telemedicine consultation, making it a convenient and private option, especially in busy cities like London or Manchester.

 • Recovery: Expect cramping and bleeding similar to a heavy period.
 The process typically takes a few hours to complete but may last up to a couple of days.
-For more information on how medication abortions work, check out our detailed FAQ on Abortion Pills.
+For more information on how medication abortions work, check out our detailed blog on What Is the Abortion Pill and How Does It Work in the UK?

 Who might prefer this option?